What is SHARE?

 SHARE supports CDISC’s Foundational Standards Development Teams in streamlining metadata creation processes and serves an important role in developing, managing and re-using metadata for new Therapeutic Area standards, other specialized implementations of the Standard Data Tabulation Model (SDTM) such as the Pharmacogenomics/Genetics (PGx) and Medical Devices Implementation Guides.
 SHARE will serve as a critical tool for developing and sharing biomedical concepts beginning in 2017 and furthering CDISC innovations for the clinical research community.

 Exports from SHARE are available to CDISC members in the Members Only area of our website.
 SHARE Exports include the full suite of CDISC standards, their implementation guides and controlled terminologies in a variety of machine-readable formats (ODM, RDF, XLS, and XML).

-To facilitate the implementation of CDISC standards and further automate clinical research processes, CDISC is implementing an API (Application Programming Interface) to SHARE.
-The API will allow real-time access to standards in a variety of formats (XML, RDF and JSON) for programmatic use by developers and biostatisticians, the creation of CDISC metadata libraries within other organization’s metadata repositories, the support of CDISC standards instantiated in electronic case report forms, and uses by electronic clinical research and learning health systems.
+To facilitate the implementation of CDISC standards and further automate clinical research processes, CDISC has implemented an API (Application Programming Interface) to SHARE.
+The SHARE API allows real-time access to standards in a variety of formats (XML, RDF and JSON) for programmatic use by developers and biostatisticians, the creation of CDISC metadata libraries within other organization’s metadata repositories, the support of CDISC standards instantiated in electronic case report forms, and uses by electronic clinical research and learning health systems.